NickHeiner/sleepyti.me/README.md

 ### Development

+This project requires node.js.
+I developed it with v0.10.13; other stable versions may work as well.

 Clone the project from github, then run `npm install` to install the dev dependencies, which include a local static assets server.
 Next, run `bower install` to pull down frontend dependencies.
 At this point, you're ready to begin developing.
 The following commands are available to you: